angel-one/gopenpgp/README.md

 GopenPGP is a high-level OpenPGP library built on top of [a fork of the golang crypto library](https://github.com/ProtonMail/crypto).

+**Reason For Fork**
+We have provided the support for below things (as few merchants or partners are using the old implementation still)
+- Adding SHA1 support
+- AllowInsecureMessage to be decrypted

 **Table of Contents**

 <!-- TOC depthFrom:2 -->